Tr4vi5/collection-app/README.md

 # Collection Application
-A web application built to manage collections.
+A web application built to manage a movie collection.
 ## Technologies Used
 - [x]Node.js
 - [x]Express